MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 }
 ```

-## Visual Studio 2017 Updates
+## <a name="update_153"></a> Visual Studio 2017 Update Version 15.3
 ### Calls to deleted member templates
-In previous versions of Visual Studio, the compiler in some cases would fail to emit an error for calls to a deleted member template.
+In previous versions of Visual Studio, the compiler in some cases would fail to emit an error for ill-formed calls to a deleted member template which would’ve potentially caused crashes at runtime.
 The following code now produces C2280, "'int S<int>::f<int>(void)': attempting to reference a deleted function":
 ```cpp
 template<typename T>
 struct S {